Thanos1716/pixel-consistency/README.md

 There may be issues, and not all pixel inconsistencies can be, or have been fixed yet, but I'm always working to expand the list of possible fixes

 This resource pack may also include support for mods.
-Currently supported mods can be found [here](https://github.com/Thanos1716/pixel-consistency/wiki/mod-support), and if you would like me to support a mod, feel free to raise an issue or ask in the Discord
+Currently supported mods can be found [here](https://github.com/Thanos1716/pixel-consistency/wiki/mod-support), and if you would like me to support a mod, feel free to raise an issue or ask in the Discord server.

 A complete list of the features found in this pack can be found on the [Wiki](https://github.com/Thanos1716/pixel-consistency/wiki/features).
 <!--